abodedaniel/Handwritten-Digit-Classification-using-K-means-clustering-and-Hierachical-Clustering/README.md

 # Handwritten-Digit-Classification-using-K-means-clustering-and-Hierachical-Clustering
 This practical is about classification of handwritten digits by two different clustering method; Kmeans and Hierarchical Clustering.
 The data set use was gotten from UC Irvine ML Repository.
+The aim is to understand how to build a K-means clustering algorithm and Hierarchical Clustering algorithm, to train it and to test its performance on some test data set.
+The performance was meant to be compared.
+Further analysis were conducted by varying some of the hyper parameters of the model, especially the initialization for k-means clustering, and new model was developed for better performance.